 - many lenders won’t accept guarantors while many will force the guarantor to refinance their existing loans to them

 - many lenders don’t count your overtime or heavily discount it while other won’t accept bonuses

 - if you are about to take maternity leave – you might get an unpleasant surprise with some lenders

 These are just some of the many policies that can catch you out and result in a failed loan application – which then shows on your credit report and creates even more headaches.
-The answer is simple, call us to discuss – even if you think you have made your mind up, why not get an independent second opinion, no cost and no obligation.
+The answer is simple, speak to an expert- even if you think you have made your mind up, why not get a professional second opinion, no cost and no obligation.